shencangsheng/shencangsheng/README.md

 ### 💻 Portfolio

 - 🗄️ [EasyDB](https://github.com/shencangsheng/easydb_app)
-  EasyDB is a lightweight Rust-based desktop tool that lets you query local CSV, Excel, and JSON files directly with SQL.
-With a built-in query engine, it requires no external database and efficiently handles large files from hundreds of MB to several GB.
+  EasyDB is a lightweight desktop app built with Tauri and Rust, enabling you to query local CSV, Excel, and JSON files with SQL—no external database required.
+It handles datasets from hundreds of MB to several GB with ease. 让所有数据说同一种“语言”

 - 🔌 [Bedtools Postgres Plugins](https://github.com/shencangsheng/pg_bedtools_rs)
   A PostgreSQL plugin for bedtools, implemented in Rust.